the 2nd annual Mosquito Fleet Fest on the Port Orchard waterfront, Saturday and Sunday, 9am-5pm.

 StorySailings

-The guided tour experience learning about Kitsap’s Mosquito Fleet history with guest narrator and local historian Josh Farley.
+A guided tour experience, learning about Kitsap’s Mosquito Fleet history with guest narrator and local historian Josh Farley.

 Tickets are purchased on this site through the Port Orchard Bay Street Association.